BadisG/Improve-youtube-searsh/README.md

 ![9QdBwDP](https://github.com/BadisG/Improve-youtube-searsh/assets/110173477/d8c0c36d-13c4-41dc-a0f4-a883ab6b786a)

 The limitation of this approach is the necessity to rewrite this each time.
-**This Chrome extension will conveniently rewrite 'after:2004' after you pressed Enter**
+**This script will conveniently rewrite 'after:2004' after you pressed Enter**

 # How to install (Method 1)
 ## 1) Install a user script manager: